Muntinlupa: Topography

-It is bordered on the north by Taguig; to the northwest by Parañaque; by Las Piñas to the west; to the southwest by the city of Bacoor in Cavite; by the city of San Pedro, Laguna; and by Laguna de Bay to the east, the largest lake in the country.
+It is bordered on the north by Taguig, to the northwest by Parañaque, to the west by Las Piñas, to the southwest by the cities of Bacoor and Dasmariñas in Cavite, to the south by the city of San Pedro in Laguna, and to the east by Laguna de Bay, the largest lake in the country.

 Muntinlupa's terrain is relatively flat to sloping towards the east along the lake.
 Gentle rolling hills occupy the western part of the city, with elevation increasing up to 60 m and above towards its southwest portion.

-While majority of the land area in the city is highly urbanized, the NBP Reservation in barangay Poblacion is relatively free of urbanization but there are ongoing discussions to move the national penitentiary to Nueva Ecija.
+While a majority of the land area in the city is highly urbanized, the New Bilibid Prison (NBP) Reservation in barangay Poblacion is relatively free of urbanization, although there are ongoing discussions to move the national penitentiary to Nueva Ecija and Occidental Mindoro, respectively.

 Cityscape

-Alabang is the business district of the city where the tallest structures in the city are located.
+Alabang is the central business district of the city where the tallest structures in the city are located.
 It used to be the location of Alabang Stock Farm.
 Land reclamation is also done along the Laguna Lake for further developments in the city.
 During the dry season, the water level in the lake subsides, exposing the soil that is then used for farming.